maayanmag/Fragile-Words/README.md

 | `fragments.js` | Procedural fragment generation for shatter |
 | `crane.js` | (Legacy / not active in current UI) |
 | `fragile_words_screenrecording_updated.gif` | Demo animation |

-## Interaction

-- Type an English sentence and press Enter (input gated until tokenizer is ready or a fallback is declared).
-- The sentence block falls.
-- On **first impact** (floor or existing stack) it splits into GPT‑2 BPE tokens.
-- Tokens keep original momentum (linear + angular) at the moment of splitting.
-- As the precarious stack destabilizes (excess lean, off‑screen spill, kinetic wakefulness) a collapse is triggered:
-  - Tokens shatter into deterministic triangular fragments.
-  - Gravity softens slightly for settling.
-- Press **Start again** to fully reset (physics world, RNG seed, tokenizer state already cached if loaded).

 ## Controls